 More than a century of good neighbors on the river

-Founded in 1905 and incorporated to promote “the sport of motor boating,” the Eastern Power Boat Club is the oldest boat club on the Anacostia and one of the oldest in America devoted entirely to motor boating.
+Founded in 1905, organized in 1910, and incorporated in 1911 to promote “the sport of motor boating,” the Eastern Power Boat Club is the first boat club on the Anacostia and one of the oldest in America devoted entirely to motor boating.

 For more than a hundred years this stretch of river has been home to a volunteer-run club built on a few simple things: a place to keep a boat without paying a fortune, a welcome for anyone who loves the water, and a stubborn loyalty to the Anacostia through its best years and its worst.
 Generations of members have called it home, on a waterfront that has changed almost beyond recognition.